How to Set Up a Google Ads Account

 Think you’re ready to take the plunge and start a Google Ads account?
 If the next three statements describe you, than you have my blessing!

 You have a website that is relevant, easy to navigate, and fairly well built out.

-Your Google Ads account (formerly known as Google AdWords) will help you to bring qualified searchers to your landing pages.
+Your Google Ads account will help you to bring qualified searchers to your landing pages.
 Once they’ve made it to your site, it’s your job to convince them to convert.
 To achieve this, you must create landing pages that will compel visitors to take action.
-If your landing pages are cluttered, lack relevant information or do not facilitate a conversion, you’re throwing money into a black hole and your paid search efforts will be in vain.
+If your landing pages are cluttered, lack relevant information, or do not facilitate a conversion, you’re throwing money into a black hole and your paid search efforts will be in vain.
 If you know that your landing pages need a little TLC, check out these tips.
-(Bonus points if you have mobile optimized landing pages, too!)
+(Bonus points if you have mobile-optimized landing pages, too!)